AFLplusplus/AFLplusplus/instrumentation/README.neverzero.md

 ```
 If the target does not have extensive loops or functions that are called
 a lot then this can give a small performance boost.

+Please note that the default counter implementations are not thread safe!

+Support for thread safe counters in mode LLVM CLASSIC can be activated with setting
+`AFL_LLVM_THREADSAFE_INST=1`.